-As you get your young ones ready to go back to school, your to-do list starts to grow.
+As you get your kids ready to go back to school, your to-do list starts to grow.

 As important as it is to make sure children are academically prepared for the school year, it is equally important to make sure they are healthy.
 From elementary school to college, here are some things you need to know to keep your children healthy through the school year.